DevMountain/redux-1-mini/README.md

 * Install `redux`
 * Open `./src/store.js`
 * Import `createStore` from Redux.
-* Create an initial state with a current value prop for our counter.
+* Create an initial state with a `currentValue` property for our counter.
 * Write a simple reducer.
 * Create and export a Redux store.